 · Whenever possible, consider using previously validated instruments

-For additional guidance on custom question content and format, you may consult the documents below: the library of custom questions from previous MSL administrations and a document containing an example of each question type.
+For additional guidance on custom question content and format, you may consult the document below:

 Submitting Custom Questions